openwisp/openwisp-config/README.rst

 By default the remote configuration is merged with the local one.
 This has several advantages:

-* less bolierplate configuration stored in the remote controller
+* less boilerplate configuration stored in the remote controller
 * local users can change local configurations without fear of losing their changes

 It is possible to turn this feature off by setting ``merge_config`` to ``0`` in ``/etc/config/openwisp``.